 Upcoming Public Meetings

-- Thursday, April 18, 2019 at 6:00 P.M. – Find out the proposed rate structure associated with these capital improvements.
+- Thursday, April 18, 2019 at 6:00 P.M. – Public Meeting: Learn more about the proposed rate increases associated with future capital improvements.

-- Thursday, May 16, 2019 at 2:00 P.M. – Board Meeting: Public Hearing to present rate increase protests.
-Board will adopt rates and budget.
+- Thursday, May 16, 2019 at 2:00 P.M. –Public Hearing: The Board of Directors will listen to public comments and will adopt rates and the next fiscal year budget.

 The South Tahoe Public Utility District has been carrying out a wide range of upgrades that lower long-term costs, protect the environment and ensure long-term, quality service for your water, wastewater and recycled water systems.
 In 2014, the District’s Board of Directors approved a series of annual rate increases to help fund more than $50 million in critical improvements to your water, wastewater, and recycled water systems.
 Below are some of the results from your investments over the last five years.